Frequently Asked Questions

 What is the Seton Hill Student Handbook?

-The student handbook (PDF) is designed to serve as a guide to the services, opportunities, programs, and policies at Seton Hill.
+The student handbook (Word Doc) is designed to serve as a guide to the services, opportunities, programs, and policies at Seton Hill.
 In it, students can find information concerning many aspects of life at Seton Hill, including:

 - University history and traditions.